Medical Assistant

 Medical Assisting is a profession with many rewards, as practitioners can perform both administrative and clinical services, filling several roles in a variety of healthcare environments.
 The Bureau of Labor Statistics clearly outlines that it is a growth field, with an anticipated 18% growth from 2020 to 2030.

-As with any healthcare position, there are certain occupational risks that come into play with being a Medical Assistant, and those hazards include the following:
+As with any healthcare position, certain occupational risks come into play with being a Medical Assistant, and those hazards include the following:

 - Exposure to infectious diseases